FREQUENTLY ASKED QUESTIONS

 Question 20: How are the funds from the grant released?

-Question 21: When working with projects for young children with disabilities (early childhood) will parents of such children meet the requirements of including people with disabilities?
+Question 21: When working with projects for young children with disabilities (early childhood), will parents of such children meet the requirements of including people with disabilities?

 Answer: Yes.

-Answer: We don’t do that.
+Answer: We do not do that.

 Question 23: Construction: Does that include repairs on facilities that support developmental disabilities?
 ADA Access to buildings

-Question 24: Are there any topics or systems that would be off limits?
+Question 24: Are there any topics or systems that would be off-limits?

 Answer: No.

-Question 25: Are there geographic impact requirements- minimums (example- 1 county) or maximum (example 8 counties)?
+Question 25: Are there geographic impact requirements- minimums (example: 1 county) or maximum (example: 8 counties)?

-Question 27: Does the budget form need to be completed with the letter of intent?
+Question 27: Does the budget form need to be completed with the Letter of Intent?

 Question 28: Can I submit my documents via fax?